gdelataillade/alarm/README.md

 While periodic alarms can be implemented on Android, this is not feasible for iOS.
 To maintain consistency between both platforms, I will not be adding this feature to the package (except if a solution is found).
 As an alternative, you could store the scheduled days for alarms and reset them for the upcoming week each time the app is launched.

 Related issue [here](https://github.com/gdelataillade/alarm/issues/47#issuecomment-1820896276).

+### Why was my app rejected by the App Store for guideline issues?

+The rejection may relate to plugin's background audio functionality, essential for alarm apps.
+Clarify in your submission that background activity is crucial for your alarm app to notify users effectively.
+Ensure compliance with Apple's guidelines on background processes.

+For more guidance, see: [App Store Rejection Issues](https://github.com/gdelataillade/alarm/discussions/87).

 ## ⚙️ Under the hood